swc-uiuc/shell-genomics/index.md

 root: .
 ---

-The shell is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.
+The shell is a program that presents a command line interface which allows you to control your computer or a remote computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

 There are many reasons to learn about the shell.